1978 German Formula Three Championship

-The 1978 German Formula Three Championship (1978 Deutsche Formel-3-Meisterschaft) was a multi-event motor racing championship for single-seat open wheel formula racing cars held across Europe.
+The 1978 German Formula Three Championship (1978 Deutsche Formel-3-Meisterschaft) was a multi-event motor racing championship for single-seat open wheel formula racing cars held in Germany and in Belgium.
 The championship featured drivers competing in two-litre Formula Three racing cars which conformed to the technical regulations, or formula, for the championship.
 It commenced on 12 March at Circuit Zolder and ended at Erding on 1 October after nine rounds.

 Klaus Zimmermann Racing Team driver Bertram Schäfer became a champion.
 He won races at Zolder, Nürburgring and Wunstorf.
 Alan Smith finished as runner-up, he was consistent but wasn't able to win a race.
 The same was true for Helmut Bross, who completed the top-three in the drivers' standings.
 Jochen Dauer, Michael Korten and Walter Lechner were the only other drivers who were able to win a race in the season.

 Calendar

 All rounds were held in West Germany, excepting Zolder rounds that were held in Belgium.